ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 ### Evolver Primates: Mapping the Genomes Back to the Minigraph

-`minigraph` does not perform base alignment, so the graph constructed above will only contain SVs (>50bp).
-The remainder of the pipeline will add base-level alignments to the graph using Cactus.
+`minigraph` can perform base alignment since version 0.17 but it does *not* encode small variants during construction.
+As such, the graph constructed above will only contain SVs (>50bp).
+The remainder of the pipeline will add base-level alignments to this graph using Cactus, which allows the input haplotypes to be embedded as paths in the graph.
 The first step is to use `minigraph` to map each input sequence back to the graph.
-The `minigraph` GFA itself will become a "genome" in the Cactus graph, so a path for its fasta sequence also needs to be specified with `--outputFasta`.
+The `minigraph` GFA itself will become a "genome" in the Cactus graph (each of its nodes will be an individual sequence), so a path for its fasta sequence also needs to be specified with `--outputFasta`.

 ```
 cactus-graphmap ./jobstore primates-pg/evolverPrimates.pg.txt primates-pg/primates.gfa.gz primates-pg/primates.paf --realTimeLogging --reference simChimp --outputFasta primates-pg/primates.gfa.fa.gz